Pil3q/Cutting-edge-planner/README.md

 # Cutting-edge planner

-## Problem
+## Introduction
-A passion for sewing inevitably leads to a stash of offcuts that could be repurposed for new projects.
-Measuring, drawing and placing the pattern pieces it's often a tedious and time-consuming task that requires precision and good planning.
-It's definitely not as much fun as sewing!
-This app will help you check if the required pattern pieces for your project fit in the fabric leftovers and will suggest how to optimize the placement for minimal waste sewing.
-All you need to know is the measurements of the fabric and of each piece.
+A passion for sewing _inevitably_ leads to a stash of offcuts that could be repurposed for a new little project.
+Drawing and planning the pattern pieces is certainly less fun than sewing new items.
+This app will help you check if the pieces required for your project fit the fabric leftovers and suggest how to optimize the placement for minimal waste sewing.
+All you need to know is the size of the fabric leftover and the measurements of each piece needed.

+## Use case
+The aim of this application is to help the user quickly evaluate if a piece of (scrap) fabric is suitable to be upcycled for a new project.
+The app will also generate a graphic representation of the optimized pattern layout.
+Refer to the section [What it does](#what-it-does) for more details.

-## Assumptions
+## Assumptions and Limitations
 1. Only rectangular and squared pieces are currently supported.
 All measurements are in centimetres.
 2. Pattern pieces won't be overlapped
-3. Include the seam allowances in the measurements of each pattern piece (We might add an offset option later to automatically calculate seam allowances)
+3. Include the seam allowances in the measurements of each pattern piece.
+We might add an offset option later to automatically calculate seam allowances.
-4. Unfortunately, as for now the selvedge is not included in the parameters
+4. Unfortunately, the selvedge direction (grainline) is not an available parameter for now.
 5. Pattern matching might be limited

+We're working on improving this little mighty planner so that new features will be added.
+Any feedback will help us grow!

 ## What it does
 The program will return the coordinates of each pattern piece as text as shown below.
 All measurements are in centimetres.